kubernetes-sigs/gateway-api/site-src/index.md

 expressive, extensible, and role-oriented interfaces that are implemented by many vendors and have broad industry support.

-*Note: This project was previously named "Service APIs" until being renamed to "Gateway API" in February 2021.*

 ![Gateway API Model](./images/api-model.png)

 ## Getting started